DnG-Crafts/U1-RFID/README.md

 The following document explains the format of the official snapmaker tags.<br>
 <a href=https://github.com/DnG-Crafts/U1-RFID/blob/main/docs/U1%20Tag%20Protocol.md>U1 Tag Protocol</a><br>

-Currently we can read and write to the MIFARE Classic 1K tags but we cant validate the data with a RSA signature due to the private key snapmaker uses.<br>
+Currently we can read and write to the MIFARE Classic 1K tags with the derived keys the printer expects but we cant validate the filament data with a RSA signature due to the private key snapmaker uses.<br>
 We can bypass this signature check which requires firmware modification.